-It is important to start out with an initial population that is safe.
+It is important to start out with a safe initial population.
 This is easily accomplished even though that population is randomly generated.
-For example, in the Hazardous Santa Fe Trail problem, randomly assign the arcs between states, but do this in a way that ensures the arcs traversed whenever a hole is present do not point to a state with action = 3 (i.e., take a step forward).
+For example, in the Hazardous Santa Fe Trail Problem, randomly assign the arcs between states, but do this in a way that ensures the arcs traversed whenever a hole is present do not point to a state with action = 3 (i.e., take a step forward).

-These control strategies are intrinsically evolved so the only evaluation method is to download each of them into the system-in this case the artificial Ant-and try it out in the real physical environment; the better the strategy performs, the higher its fitness value.
+Each control strategy is evaluated by trying it out in the real physical environment; the better the strategy performs, the higher its fitness value.
 However, each strategy is first checked for safety and any unsafe strategy is immediately discarded and a new candidate strategy is evolved by mutating the same parent FSM again.